 Income taxes at the state level tend to be progressive, which can be beneficial if you are aren't at the high end of the income scale.
 A progressive tax is one that takes a higher percentage of income from high-income taxpayers than from people with low income.
 For example, if your state has a 4 percent income tax on the first $40,000 of income and a 6 percent rate on income above $40,000, the tax system would be considered progressive.
 Progressive tax systems are designed to place the greatest burden on people with the most ability to pay.
-According to TurboTax, 36 states have graduated tax systems that charge more as you earn more income, while seven -- Colorado, Illinois, Indiana, Massachusetts, Michigan, Pennsylvania and Utah -- charge income taxes at a flat rate.
+Most states have graduated tax systems that charge more as you earn more income, while eight – Colorado, Illinois, Indiana, North Carolina, Massachusetts, Michigan, Pennsylvania and Utah – charge income taxes at a flat rate.

 Reducing Other Taxes